Sinevia/screenfly.js/README.md

 Screenfly.js
 =========
 Screenfly.js is a small utility class.
-It can apply styles on the fly to DOM elements depending on the browser size.
-Screenfly.js uses the tags, classes and ids of the elements for selectors.
+It applies styles on the fly to DOM elements depending on the browser screen size.

+Screenfly.js uses CSS selectors supported by JQuery.
 It is extemely accurate.

+# Dependencies
+JQuery

+# Usage instructions
+Add the following snippet anywhere on the webpage (header, body), once per page, or multiple times as best suits your development.